Skip to main content

 Apps and Connections

 App keys come in two forms.
-Commands take an app-key as a positional argument, which can be a short slug like google-sheets or a longer key like GoogleSheetsV2CLIAPI.
+Commands take an app as a positional argument, which can be a short slug like google-sheets or a longer key like GoogleSheetsV2CLIAPI.
 Slugs are easier to type and remember, so use those when you can.
 When in doubt, search:

 npx zapier-sdk list-apps --search "google sheets" --json